Dr Timothy Heppell

 I am an expert in post war British politics with research interests in political parties and political leadership.

 I completed my doctorate at the University of Newcastle in 2000 on Prime Ministerial Leadership and Party Management in the House of Commons 1992-1997.
-Since then I have gained two decades worth of experience of teaching undergraduate and postgraduate modules on British political parties.
-Alongside my teaching I have gained considerable administrative experience having served in a variety of roles including Admissions Tutor, Programme Leader, Examinations Officer and Academic Group Leader for Politics.
+Since then I have gained two decades worth of experience teaching undergraduate and postgraduate modules on British political parties.
+Alongside my teaching I have gained considerable administrative experience having served in a variety of roles including Admissions Tutor, Programme Leader, Research Ethics and Academic Group Leader for Politics.
+I am currently the Exams Officer for POLIS.

-I have authored six books, the most recent of which is Cameronism: The Politics of Modernisation and Manipulation with Manchester University Press (2019).
-I have also edited four books, contributed twenty chapters in edited books, as well as publishing over forty articles in leading political science journals such as the Journal of Common Market Studies, Government and Opposition and the Journal of Elections, Public Opinion and Parties.
+I have authored six books, the most recent of which is Cameron: The Politics of Modernisation and Manipulation with Manchester University Press (2019).
+I have also edited four books, contributed twenty chapters in edited books, as well as publishing over forty articles in leading political science journals such as the Journal of Common Market Studies, Government and Opposition, British Journal of Politics and International Relations and the Journal of Elections, Public Opinion and Parties.

 I have provided evidence to the House of Commons Political and Constitutional Reform Select Committee and was cited in their subsequent report entitled ‘Role and Powers of the Prime Minister’.
 I also co-authored ‘What makes for an effective Leader of the Opposition’ for the Centre for Opposition Studies.